AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-managing.md

   >In addition to simply saving your changes, **Save** also updates any references and ensures that the Dispatcher is flushed as required.
 These changes can take time to process.
 Due to this, there can be a performance impact on a large/complex/heavily-loaded system.
   >
   >
-  >Please bear this in mind when using **Save** and then quickly re-entering the fragment editor to make and save further changes.
+  >Please bear this in mind when using **Save & close** and then quickly re-entering the fragment editor to make and save further changes.

 * **Close**